Luc-Bertin/PythonBlog/_posts/2020-09-01-some-python-exercices.md

 OUTPUT: {1: 2, 3: 4, 5: 6, 7: 8}
 ```

+- using dict comprehension
-using dict comprehension!
+- using dict constructor

 ## Ex.
-1: Counting letter frequencies in a text.
+2: Counting letter frequencies in a text.

 - using a simple Python dictionary
 - using `defaultdict` (subclass of `dict`)